Sturdy-Statistics/bailey/README.md

 - Use artifact signing and verification for deployed jars
 - Protect keychain directories with strict filesystem permissions
+- Run on a POSIX filesystem
+- Assign each keychain path to exactly one JVM process
 - Disable core dumps for production services
 - Run the application with least privilege
 - Keep offline backup keys truly offline